11 Swedish sports stars

 Stenson also took silver at the 2016 Rio Olympics and, for the second time in his career, won the 2016 Race to Dubai, the season-long competition that crowns the European Tour’s number one player.

 There are more known Swedish athletes than Jonas Jerebko, but few are taller.
 And few get to aim for American sports glory quite like the 2.08 metres tall basketball forward did.

 Following spells with Detroit Pistons, Boston Celtics and Utah Jazz, Jerebko joined giants Golden State Warriors in the summer of 2018.
 With the Californian club he challenged for a National Basketball Association (NBA) title – the grand prize of the sport – reaching the 2019 final, where Toronto Raptors proved too strong.

 Jerebko then had a short spell at Russian club BC Khimki.
-He is without club at the moment, but we're pretty sure he'll be back this fall – in Europe or North America.
+He is without club at the moment, but we're pretty sure he'll be back the autumn of 2021 – in Europe or North America.

 9. Nilla Fischer

 Nilla Fischer signed with VfL Wolfsburg in 2013 and won both the Bundesliga and the Champions League during her first season.
 Another Bundesliga title followed in 2017 and Fischer went on to captain the team.
 In 2019, she returned to her Swedish club Linköping where she plays today.